gyarab/2023-4e-salat-digitor/data/README.md

 ## Training data
-The model is trained on this set of custom-made handwritten digits.
+The model is trained on this set of handwritten digits.